Oman national cricket team: 2014 onwards: Associate Membership and ODI and T20I status

 At the ICC Annual Conference, held in Melbourne, Australia, in June 2014, the Oman Cricket Board was upgraded from an affiliate member of the ICC to an associate member.
 That announcement came during the 2014 WCL Division Four, where Oman placed fifth to be relegated to the 2016 Division Five event.
 Despite the team's poor performance in the 50-over format, Oman went on to win its next major international tournament, the 2015 ACC Twenty20 Cup, thus qualifying for 2015 World Twenty20 Qualifier in Ireland and Scotland.

 By defeating Namibia in a sudden-death match at the World Twenty20 Qualifier, Oman reached the top six teams at the tournament, thus qualifying for the 2016 World Twenty20 and gaining Twenty20 International status until at least 2019.
 The team made its T20I debut in the fifth-place play-off against Afghanistan, and later in the year played bilateral T20I series against Afghanistan, Hong Kong, and United Arab Emirates.

 In 2016 Oman appeared at the 2016 World Twenty20 in India where they recorded an upset victory over Ireland.

 They also appeared at the 2016 Asia Cup Qualifier.

 In January 2017 Oman took part in the 2017 Desert T20 Challenge.
 They reached the semi-finals of the tournament by beating Hong Kong in the group stages, before being defeated by Afghanistan.

 In April 2019, Oman gained ODI status for the first time, until at least 2022.

+On 19 June 2023, Oman played their first-ever ODI match against a test playing nation.
+Oman faced Ireland in 4th match of the 2023 Cricket World Cup Qualifier.
+They restricted Ireland to a score of 281/7 in 50 overs, and they chased down this target in 48.1 overs thanks to Kashyap Prajapati's 72 (74).
+This marked Oman's first ODI victory against a full member nation.